JarKz/hyprland_kb_switcher/README.md

     kb_option = grp:win_space_toggle
 }

-# You must don't use it, when the bint is defined above.
+# You must don't use it, when the bind is defined above.
 # bind = SUPER,SPACE,exec,kb_switcher switch
 ```